by Stephen P. McKay (with additions by Steve Howe)

 Despite the obvious mechanical problems cause of the fatal accident.
 The Home's Committee thought that action should be taken against the individual responsible for the gate falling.
 It was not Mr Pooley or his foreman that were brought to account but the Home's own doorkeeper, Joseph Clark who was suspended and replaced by W m Elliot at 18/- per week.

 By 1852 the lower sections of the gates had been installed, decorated with a combination of elements from the interior balconies; four great panels of rope-work with central mermaid and trident figures identical to those inside.
-The two outer panels were fixed whilst the two centre
+The two outer panels were fixed whilst the two centre sections rolled behind them on rails where they were hidden from sight while the Home was open for business.
+The iron-work of the lower gates being on such a large scale produced a solid, intimidating aspect compared with the much lighter appearance of the balcony railings.
+The huge mass of iron made an impassable barrier but also a massive weight which so easily crushed the life from its unfortunate victims.

 The upper part of the gates which reflect the sandstone carvings above the entrance were added later and show a much lighter touch, using the spaces between the iron to great effect.
 The Minutes of Sailors' Home Management Committee contain the following entry: